Skip to content

 The post-call package

-Every hosted call ends in a single call.ended delivery carrying the whole story: the call record (now with mode and reason), the transcript, an outcome, and the recorded post_call_action_items — atomically, in one event.
-A hosted call reports back on every terminal state, inbound and placed alike — even when nobody picked up, outcome says what happened — so an errand can't fail silently.
+Every Voice AI call ends in a single call.ended delivery carrying the whole story: the call record (now with mode and reason), the transcript, an outcome, and the recorded post_call_action_items — atomically, in one event.
+A Voice AI call reports back on every terminal state, inbound and placed alike — even when nobody picked up, outcome says what happened — so an errand can't fail silently.

 outcomeMeaning